-What: A medicinal chemist helps to develop and bring the next generation of medicines to the market.
-The phase of drug discovery I work on is turning a hit molecule into a marketable drug through successive cycles of multiparameter optimisation.
+What: The phase of drug discovery I work on is turning a hit molecule into a marketable drug through successive cycles of multiparameter optimisation.
 This involves designing new compounds to address specific issues, then synthesising them in the lab, and finally analysing the data that comes back to see if your hypothesis was correct.
-The drug discovery process is very collaborative which allows me to interact and learn from scientists from all different scientific disciplines.